VForiel/PHISE/README.md

 ### Prerequisites

-- Python 3.11 or higher
+- Anaconda or Miniconda (or another Conda distribution)
-- PDM (Python Dependency Manager)

 ### Key Dependencies